identity-com/iplds/packages/iplds/README.md

 //  { content: 'secret information' }
 ```

-User SecureIPFS.copyFor(...) method to deep copy some content, (re-)encrypting it for someone else (and creating a separate Metadata structure for it).
+Use SecureIPFS.copyFor(...) method to deep copy some content, (re-)encrypting it for someone else (and creating a separate Metadata structure for it).
 You will not have access to the copy once the operation is complete, so the recipient is supposed to be the one pinning it.

 Example: